-All pupils will be offered opportunities to perform/showcase their learning and achievements throughout the 20 week block of lessons.
+All pupils will be offered opportunities to perform/showcase their learning and achievements over the course of the year.
 All pupils will be encouraged to take leadership in their learning - choosing the pieces they want to learn and given the choice whether or not they wish to take part in performances thus giving them a responsibility in the design and delivery of the project.
 By encouraging some pupils to take on YMI Young Ambassador responsibilities we aim to give our children and young people the confidence and voice to shape delivery and provide valued feedback.

 Participation will be promoted throughout our programme via opportunities provided by access to music making and performance activities, primarily informally at school and ASG level.
-At the end of each 20 week period all YMI pupils will be given the opportunity to take part in formal and/or informal performance, including an End of Project YMI Showcases for family, peers and the wider community.
+At the end of terms 2 and 3 all YMI pupils will be given the opportunity to take part in a formal Moray Music Centre concert and/or informal performance opportunities, including an End of Project YMI Showcases for family, peers and the wider community at the end of term 4.

 Furthermore, all children will be involved in the organisation and advocacy of their learning within their individual schools.
-These opportunities advocate the social, educational and cultural benefits of participating in music activites and opens up new avenues for young people with additional support needs to participate alongside their peers in formal and informal settings.
+These opportunities advocate the social, educational and cultural benefits of participating in music activities and opens up new avenues for young people with additional support needs to participate alongside their peers in formal and informal settings.